themanhimeslf/McAnarchyServerFiler/Logger/planlegging.md

 Lage en minecraft server i Raspberri Pi 4, med Ubuntu OS.
 Lage en simpel placeholder nettside til å vise antall spillere, Ping, Status til serveren.
 Så kan jeg starte med plugins eventuelt.

+## Notater
+Ubuntu OS RPi 4b 8GB 32GB
+Either SSH or do it manually/copy paste into terminal Install java usually 17,21
+1. sudo apt install openjdk- VERSION -jre

+Create a directory/folder for your minecraft server
+2.  mkdir ~/minecraft
+    cd ~/minecraft

+3. Install minecraft server and move it to the minecraft directory/folder or use 'wget' in minecraft server directory

+4. Edit the Eula.txt to say true and update any server.properties you want or use nano to adjust settings like gamemode, difficulty.

+5. java -Xmx1024M -Xms1024M -jar server.jar nogui
+-Xmx, -Xms to adjust amount of ram. and start the server.

 --- gammelt ---